ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 - Extensible Variants
 - Generalised Algebraic Data Types

-As of writing this, these topics are not yet covered in tutorials.
+As of writing this, these topics will be covered in forthcoming tutorials.
 Documentation on them is available in the OCaml [Language Manual](https://v2.ocaml.org/releases/5.0/htmlman/index.html) and in the [books](https://ocaml.org/books) on OCaml.
+Documentation on them is available in the OCaml [Language Manual](https://v2.ocaml.org/releases/5.0/htmlman/index.html) and in the [books](https://ocaml.org/books) on OCaml.

+OCaml aggregates several type systems, also known as disciplines:
+- A [nominal type system](https://en.wikipedia.org/wiki/Nominal_type_system) is used for predefined types, variants, and functions.
+Historically, it's the first system, as it comes from the type system used in the [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) programming language, OCaml's predecessor.
+By default, this what is meant by OCaml type system, and it is also the scope of this tutorial.
+- Two different [structural type systems](https://en.wikipedia.org/wiki/Structural_type_system) are also used:
+  * One for polymorphic variants
+  * Another for objects and classes

+OCaml also provides Generalised Algebraic Data Types, which are extensions of those presented in this tutorial.
+Types that are in the scope of this tutorial are the most basic ones.